 Do elephants actually digest all that food?

-Surprisingly, no. Elephants absorb only around 40–50% of what they eat — which is exactly why they have to eat so much.
+To break down 150–300 pounds of tough vegetation every day, elephants rely on six sets of massive molars that replace each other across a lifetime — because flat, peg-like cheek teeth would wear out fast on that diet.
+Even so, Elephants absorb only around 40–50% of what they eat — which is exactly why they have to eat so much.
 The upside is ecological: their dung is full of undigested seeds, making elephants one of nature’s greatest seed dispersers.
 (For the full story, see every fact about elephant poo.)

 The bottom line